paritytech/substrate/.maintain/chaostest/README.md

 ## `chaostest add`

-Only use after you spawned a network, if you want to add various numbers of validators/peers to the network you just deployed.
+Add various numbers of validator / peer nodes to the network.
+Only use after you spawned the network.

 ```
 USAGE